muffinista/before-dawn/README.md

 ## How to Write a Screensaver

-A Before Dawn screensaver is basically just a web page.
+A Before Dawn screensaver is basically just a web page running in fullscreen mode.
+That said, there's a few twists to make it run as smoothly as possible.
 There's a bunch of specific implementation details in [the wiki](https://github.com/muffinista/before-dawn/wiki/Writing-A-Screensaver).

 ## Contributing